Consola#

 A continuación se muestra una lista de todos los métodos:

-set_print_color— Set the color text will display in for the console.
+set_print_color— Sets the color used for text printed in the Console.

-monitor_sensor— Add a sensor to the Monitor tab.monitor_variable— Add a predefined variable to the Monitor tab.
+monitor_sensor— Adds one or more sensor values to the Monitor tab.monitor_variable— Adds one or more predefined variables to the Monitor tab.

 Comportamiento#